dixonlab/HiC_alignment_basic_scripts/README.md

 These are some scripts that we use in the lab for Hi-C alignment.

-There are three scripts.
+There are three scripts for alignment.
 One is a shell scripts that just runs the other two in a single pipeline (hic_align_pipeline.sh)

 One of the two perl scripts will align a single fastq file to the reference genome using BWA mem and perform some simple post-processing of the alignment (bwa_mem_hic_aligner.pl)
 The other will take two bam files (one for read1, one for read 2), and manually merge them into a single bam file with paired information retained for each read (two_read_bam_combiner.pl).